ShivamB25/Project-Asclepius/script.md

 **Say:**
 - "Even if SQL feels foreign, this view behaves like a ready-to-go clinician dashboard—risk tiers plus the factors driving them."
+- "That High or Low tag is simply the Narrative Risk Score in plain language: High means urgent attention, Low means routine watch."
 - "Here’s the `semantic_training_data` table.
 Think of it as a launch pad for training future models or hooking into Vertex AutoML—no extra prep needed."
 - "Because these outputs are standard BigQuery views, operations teams can plug them into Looker, alerts, or whatever tools they already trust."